 In both cases, the image of a point is no longer a point, but a small circular spot.
 In other words, the image gets blurred, it appears slightly unsharp.

-Instead of moving an object back and forth and seeing how the size of the blur spot is affected, we can look at it the other way, define a maximum size of the spot, and see how far we can move our object such that the blur spot never exceeds this size.
-The maximum diameter that we are willing to accept as sharp is called the (acceptable) circle of confusion c.
+Instead of moving a subject back and forth and seeing how the size of the blur spot is affected, we can look at it the other way, define a maximum size of the spot that we are willing to accept as sharp, and see how far we can move our subject such that the spot never exceeds this size.
+This maximum diameter is called the circle of confusion c.

 There is much debate on how the circle of confusion should be determined, which we will ignore for the moment.
-Just think of it as a small value such as 0.033 mm (one thirtieth of a mm).
+Just think of it as a small value such as 0.033 mm (one thirtieth of a mm, or 0.0013 inches).

-The range from gnear to gfar as shown in fig. 4 for which our blur spot does not exceed a given circle of confusion c is called the depth of field (DoF).
-It describes the distance of objects which will be rendered with a minimum acceptable sharpness. gnear and gfar are known as near and far limit, respectively.
+The range from gnear to gfar as shown in the figure above for which our blur spot does not exceed a given circle of confusion c is called the depth of field (DoF).
+It describes the distance of subjects which will be rendered with a minimum acceptable sharpness. gnear and gfar are known as near and far limit, respectively.

 |c / (hnear – h)||=||a / hnear||(D3a)|